+OD D .
+1. 1 .
+1 1 .
+1 CR Llocamatoc croditi hac no niim orical CONTRACTOR COST or grade point value CIC Designates (ciedii.
+Has no Humencar eduivaieni (n grade Donn value

-- CR Designates credit; has no numerical equivalent or grade point value - NCR Designates failure; has no numerical equivalent, but has a grade point value of 0 and is included in the GPA calculation - SDF Standing deferred (a temporary extension) - INC Permanent incomplete; has no numerical equivalent or grade point value - WDR Withdrawal without academic penalty - AEG May be given to a final year student who, because of illness, has completed at least 60% of the course, but not the whole course, and who would not otherwise be able to convocate; has no numerical equivalent and no grade point value request an extension (SDF = "standing deferred") beyond the term.
-An extension, when offered, will have a mutually agreed upon deadline that does not extend beyond the conclusion of the following term.
-An SDF must be requested no later than the last day of classes of the term in which the course is taken.
-The request form is available on the college website or from the Registrar's office.
+NCR Designates failure; has no numerical equivalent, but has a grade point value of 0 and is included in the GPA calculation

+SDF Standing deferred (a temporary extension)

+INC Permanent incomplete; has no numerical equivalent or grade point value

+WDR Withdrawal without academic penalty

+AEG May be given to a final year student who, because of illness, has completed at least 60% of the course, but not the whole course, and who would not otherwise be able to convocate; has no numerical equivalent and no grade point value